networkoptix/web_packages/front_end/libs/features/home/README.md

 ### Features:
 - [ ] Search for Organizations/Groups/Systems in their respective components
+  - [ ] Change behavior for `systems.component.ts` by removing the  double for loop before wiring the search
 - [ ] Update entirety with new Angular 16 features
 - [ ] Placeholder for no systems in organization
 - [ ] Placeholder for no subchannel partners